Press Release for Monday, April 24, 2017

 UNF Honoring Students’ Exceptional Service at Spring Commencement

 Department of Public Relations

-The University of North Florida will honor students with outstanding records of volunteerism and caring spirits, when it hands out more than 1,630 degrees Friday, April 29, during spring commencement at the UNF Arena, Building 34, on campus.
+The University of North Florida will honor two students with outstanding records of volunteerism and caring spirits, when it hands out more than 1,620 degrees Friday, April 28, during spring commencement at the UNF Arena, Building 34, on campus.

-The ceremony for the Brooks College of Health and the College of Education and Human Services will take place at 9 a.m.
+The ceremony for the College of Education and Human Services as well as the Brooks College of Health begins at 9 a.m.
 The College of Arts and Sciences (art, biology, chemistry, economics, English, fine arts, French studies, history, interdisciplinary studies, international studies, math, music, philosophy, physics, practical philosophy and applied ethics, religious studies, Spanish and statistics) and the Coggin College of Business begin at 12:30 p.m., while the ceremony for the College of Arts and Sciences (anthropology, communication, criminal justice, political sciences, public administration, psychology, social work and sociology) and the College of Computing, Engineering and Construction take place at 4 p.m.